ML Defender (aRGus NDR): An Open-Source Embedded ML NIDS for Botnet and Anomalous Traffic Detection in Resource-Constrained Organizations: Architecture

 \subsection{Dual-Score Detection}

 This is the \emph{arithmetic maximum} over two continuous scores in $[0,1]$, not a logical OR over binary decisions.
 Both detectors output continuous confidence scores; the maximum operator selects the higher-confidence assessment.
-The ML Detector's primary role is false positive suppression: the Fast Detector generates $\text{FPR} = 6.61\%$ on purely benign traffic; the ML Detector reduces real production blocks to zero on the same corpus (approximately 500-fold reduction).
-Alternative AND-based consensus policies are planned (ADR-007, \S\ref{sec:future:consensus}).
+The ML Detector's primary role is false positive suppression: the Fast Detector generates $\text{FPR} = 6.61\%$ on purely benign traffic; the ML layer cuts flagged benign flows from 2,517 to 5 (${\sim}$500$\times$), none of which exceed the production threshold, so real blocks drop to zero.
+Alternative AND-based consensus policies are planned (ADR-007).